Fair Summarization: Bridging Quality and Diversity in Extractive Summaries: Fair Extractive Summarizers

 \subsection{FairGPT: An LLM-based Fair Extractive Summarization Method}

-FairGPT leverages GPT-3.5-turbo to generate fair extractive summaries by selecting an equal number of sentences from different social groups.
+FairGPT leverages an LLM generate fair extractive summaries by selecting an equal number of sentences from different social groups.
 It applies fairness checks and uses the longest common subsequence (LCS) to match generated summaries with the original tweets.
 Below are the detailed steps:

 \begin{enumerate} \item \textbf{Input Preparation:} The dataset is split into two groups (e.g., White-aligned and Hispanic dialects), and a document with sentences for each group is created as input for the summarization process.